statechannels/nitro-protocol/docs/quick-start.md

    You may wish to encode economic incentives into this state machine.

 2. This code can then be deployed on chain and the address of the contract saved.
+Participants also compute the [`channelId`](./adjudicator/state-format#ChannelId).
 3. Participants may exchange opening state updates to confirm their participation in the channel.
 All state updates for the channel include a reference to the address of the deployed, application-specific state machine.
-4. Deposits (ETH and/or Tokens) are then made by interfacing with the relevant AssetHolder contracts.
+4. Deposits (ETH and/or Tokens) are then made against the `channelId`, by interfacing with the relevant AssetHolder contracts.
 5. Participants exchange state updates and the default outcome is updated.
 6. In the case of inactivity, participants may call `forceMove` on the adjudicator
 7. Either the dispute will be resolved and the channel continues (goto 5) or the channel is finalized.
 Otherwise if all participants agree to close the channel, it can be finalized more cheaply.